umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 A minimum of one layout needs to be enabled for the list view to work.
 :::

 You can also make your own layout and add it to the settings.
-For example if you wanted to change the width or lenght of the grid, you will be able to do so.
+For example, if you wanted to change the width or length of the grid, you will be able to do so.

 ### Bulk Action Permissions
 Select what kind of action is available on the list view.